Organising a Congress

 Rossella is also the co-creator and co-curator of Authors – not your Usual Book Club with Jana Boronova, and assistant to David Moore’s Smart Yoga and AT training courses in Melbourne.
 A keen proponent of collaboration, she has worked with Luke Hockley to offer the workshop Learning How to Learn, Jeremy Chance’s AT Success course and many more.

 Her interest in training courses has taken her to New York, Germany, Ireland and all over the UK, to share work and present on the topics of marketing, activities, anatomy, working with groups and social media.

 Rossella has a gift for organising, a dynamic personality and a down to earth approach to things, allowing her to join the dots leading to new content and collaborative projects.
 She sees the Alexander Technique as an effective and sustainable model of personal and social development.
 Bringing an inclusive and practical spirit to all her activities, Rossella aims to realise the Technique’s value as a resource to as many people as possible.

 Andreas has been teaching the Alexander Technique continuously in his own studio in Munich since 2005.
-In 2009 he became Assistant Teacher with the M.A.A.T.
-(Training course in Munich), where he taught until 2015.
+In 2009, he became Assistant Teacher with a training course in Munich, where he taught until 2015.
 In this time, Andreas repeatedly substituted for the Head of Training – at one point, he has been running the training course for a period of seven months.

 For over 20 years, Andreas has also been a well-known radio presenter and newscaster with the Bayerischer Rundfunk (Bavarian public radio) where he regularly presents the news and can be heard in various radio features and radio plays.